jzabroski/Home/Books/ThinkAgain/README.md

 # Re-think but also Care for the Vision/Mission
 Visions for change are more compelling when they include visions of continuity.
+Ex: apple is not a phone company, it's a computer company putting the best computers inside phones.